I. Introduction

 We looked at two of the largest global meat suppliers and their risk incidents leading up to and during the pandemic.

-# Indicators of risk: COVID-19 and the meat processing industry
+# VI.
+Indicators of risk: COVID-19 and the meat processing industry

 In the years leading up to the COVID-19 pandemic, RepRisk picked up on occupational health and safety risk exposure linked to meat processing companies.